SpongePowered/SpongeDocs/source/plugin/commands/arguments.rst

 elements require a short text key, which is displayed in error and help messages.

 Apply the ``CommandElement`` to the command builder with the :javadoc:`CommandSpec.Builder#arguments(CommandElement...)` method.
-It is possible to pass more than one ``CommandElement`` to the method, thus chaining multiple arguments (e.g ``/msg <player> <msg>``).
+It is possible to pass more than one ``CommandElement`` to the method, thus chaining multiple arguments (e.g.
+``/msg <player> <msg>``).
 This has the same effect as wrapping the ``CommandElement`` objects in a :javadoc:`GenericArguments#seq(CommandElement...)` element.